 Effective January 1, 2022, the District entered into an agreement with T Services, LLC, to assume administrative, budgeting, financial management and billing services for the District.
-The term of the agreement is from January 1, 2022 to December 31, 2022 and will automatically renew for successive one year periods.
-The District paid \$69,400 to T Services, LLC for these services during 2023.
+The term of the agreement was from January 1, 2022 to December 31, 2022 and automatically renewed for successive one year periods.
+This agreement was ended in February of 2024 and was replaced by Swan Mountain Booking.
+The District paid \$15,254 to T Services, LLC for these services during 2024.